-In general, more scheduling is needed for larger groups and less for smaller ones.
+In general, more scheduling is needed for larger church groups and less for smaller ones.
 Long-time friends are comfortable with each other even if the service is delayed and they end up waiting for half an hour talking.
 People just beginning to attend for the first time may be uncomfortable if they do not know what to expect or if there is nothing to do.
-Nevertheless, no schedule should be so strict that it cannot be changed when the Holy Spirit provides direction.
+Nevertheless, no church schedule should be so strict that it cannot be changed when the Holy Spirit provides direction.

 The items that will go into a schedule for church will depend largely upon the people and the spiritual gifts available.
 Most plans will include opening and closing prayers, congregational singing, special music, prayers for those in need, announcements and some either Scripture reading or a message with comments and questions.